SleepingInsomniac/pixelfaucet/README.md

 PixelFaucet is a "Game Engine" written in the Crystal programming language and uses SDL2 under the hood to create a window, renderer, and draw pixels.
 See the [examples](./examples).

 The examples can be built by running the `./scripts/build_examples.rb` script.
-This will build all the examples in the examples folder to the `examples/build` directory.
+This will place the binaries in the `examples/build` folder.

 ## Setup

-PixelFaucet require the [crystal](https://crystal-lang.org) compiler which can be installed via [homebrew](https://brew.sh)
+PixelFaucet requires the [crystal](https://crystal-lang.org) compiler which can be installed via [homebrew](https://brew.sh)

 - Install crystal